edsu/diary/README.md

 ---

+## 6/13/2023

+Dear Diary,

+Today I visited the quaint little village of *Rustica*, and I found myself enthralled by its charm and simplicity.
+I was *unaccompanied*, and this allowed me to truly take in the atmosphere and surroundings.
+The lovely aroma of freshly baked *coquina* pastries wafted through the air as I strolled through the cobblestone streets.
+Being the city *habitue* that I am, I found it remarkable how a place could be so familiar yet so foreign at the same time.
+The *indelible* beauty of this village is ever-present and it has left a lasting impression on my memory.

+Days before, I had *arranged* to take a trip with my *faithful* companion *Jack*, but unfortunately, due to some unconquerable *disputes* and *inconstancy*, we couldn't find a common ground.
+My heart still aches as I wish we could have experienced the beauty of *Rustica* together.
+However, it was a good reminder that sometimes traveling solo allows for new and unique experiences.
+I've become rather *accustomed* to his presence on our wilder, more daring adventures, and it is a tad bittersweet to be reminded that even the strongest of friendships can face trying times.

+While I was exploring *Rustica*, I stumbled upon an intriguing shop in which I found an odd contraption called a "*Thairattour*."
+The shopkeeper *upbraided* me with tales of its journey across foreign lands and *counts* using it to communicate.
+Apparently, it works like a *static*-dissipating anti*static* bar and provides users with respite from electronic disturbances.
+While I remain unsure about its effectiveness, the shopkeeper's enthusiasm was contagious, and I couldn't help but purchase it as a memento of this adventure.

+As the day went on, I was downhearted to see a once bustling marketplace, now seeing its old goods slowly being *unshipped* and *remitting* away to distant lands.
+This experience has left me filled with thoughts on life's transient nature and the importance of cherishing every moment, whether spent in blissful solitude or surrounded by those we hold dear.

 ## 6/12/2023

 Oh, the *complexities* that life presents us with!
 Today I had the most splendid conversation with *Achsa* *Barker* and *Masudi* after our little *victory* at the trivia night.
 It all started when the *question* master *biggle*, having stumbled upon an ancient tome, posed a riddle that required a substantial knowledge of *Ephesus*.
 While others floundered with tousled brow and *waggling* fingers, I grasped it as though divine flash!
 Thus, digging through the farthest recesses of my mind, I was reminded of the time I had *diggedst* into the world's most *stellar* history during my travels in that ancient city.
 My heart swelled with gratitude for the *fructifying* experience I once had as a wide-eyed wanderer amongst the shadows of its *mastless* ruins.
 Beside me have I found dear *Achsa*, my lovely *helpmeet*, who, knowing the existential *insipidity* creeping into my veins, encouraged me to reach out for the stars and *greaten* myself.
 And so, like *purpling* skies at the twilight hour, our collective knowledge and synergy of the human spirit have reached a new height, the inception of a promising tomorrow.